 Coloring your hair with dye or relaxing your hair with chemical treatments can cause scalp irritation and psoriasis flares.
-Some people may also have an allergic reaction to hair dye known as contact dermatitis.
-Contact dermatitis can cause the skin to be red, dry, and irritated on top of existing psoriasis symptoms.
+Some people using hair dye may also have an allergic reaction known as contact dermatitis, which can cause the skin to be discolored, dry, and irritated on top of existing psoriasis symptoms.
 Like scalp psoriasis, contact dermatitis is initially treated with topical steroids.

-Before trying any new hair dyes, treatments, or styling products, perform an allergy test known as a patch test.
-A patch test involves dabbing a small amount of the product on discrete areas of skin, such as behind the ear or on the inner elbow, and allowing it to dry.
+Before trying any new hair dye, treatment, or styling product, perform an allergy test known as a patch test.
+Dab a small amount of the product on a discreet area of skin, such as behind your ear or on your inner elbow, and allow it to dry.
 If you experience any irritation after applying the product, do not use it further.

-Although a patch test may help gauge your short-term response to a hair product, research has shown that people with psoriasis may have delayed reactions to irritating substances.
-One 2014 study found that it took seven days for reactions to reach maximum intensity in people with psoriasis, versus just three to five days in people without psoriasis.
+Although a patch test can help gauge your short-term response to a hair product, research has shown that people with psoriasis may have delayed reactions to irritating substances.
+One 2014 study found that it took seven days for reactions to reach maximum intensity in people with psoriasis versus three to five days in people without psoriasis.
 Be careful even after doing a patch test.

-Let your stylist know about your psoriasis before sitting down in the salon chair.
-Having psoriasis can influence the haircut or hairstyle a person decides to wear.
-There’s a good chance your stylist has worked with clients who have psoriasis in the past.
-If they haven’t, let them know that psoriasis is not contagious and is not an infection.
-As some MyPsoriasisTeam members have noted, you may also want to let your stylist know that harsh combing, brushing, or heat styling could aggravate your psoriasis.
+Before you sit down in the salon chair, let your stylist know about your psoriasis.
+Having psoriasis can influence the cut or hairstyle a person decides to wear, depending on their goals.
+There’s a good chance your stylist has worked with other clients who have psoriasis.
+If not, let them know that psoriasis is not contagious and is not an infection.
+As some MyPsoriasisTeam members have noted, you may also want to tell them that harsh combing, brushing, or heat styling could aggravate your psoriasis.

-“I went to the hairdresser’s today,” wrote one member, “and it’s aggravated my psoriasis on my scalp!
+“I went to the hairdresser’s today,” wrote one member, “and it aggravated my psoriasis on my scalp!
 I have a lovely hairstyle that’s now ruined by my itching.”

 Topical treatments are currently used as first-line treatment in many people with scalp psoriasis.
-However, hair can complicate treatment for scalp psoriasis.
-As one research team described in a report for the journal Psoriasis, hair not only affects the application and penetration of medications to affected areas but also how likely a person is to stick to their treatment plan.
-Topical treatments may make your hair greasy or be difficult to remove from the hair.
+However, hair can complicate treatment.
+As one research team described in a report for Psoriasis, hair affects not only the application and penetration of medications but also how likely a person is to stick to their treatment plan — topical treatments may make hair greasy or can be difficult to remove.
 Some MyPsoriasisTeam members have shared that keeping their hair short is helpful for treatment.
-Ask your doctor about topical solutions and foams that will not get caught as easily in your hair.
+Ask your doctor about topical solutions and foams that won’t get caught as easily in your hair.

-Psoriasis treatment isn’t the only consideration taken into account when deciding on a haircut.
+Psoriasis treatment isn’t the only factor taken into account when deciding on a haircut.
 Some MyPsoriasisTeam members have shared that psoriasis-related hair loss has also made them consider changing their hairstyles.

 “I’ve been thinking about my hairstyle here lately,” wrote one member.
 “My entire life, I’ve always had long, pretty hair.
 Now that I’m practically bald, I’m wondering if I should let my hair grow back out or look for a cute, short hairstyle.
 I’m wondering if I should get a short hairstyle to help keep the psoriasis maintained, as well.”

-Other members have gotten creative with their haircuts to help hide psoriasis lesions.
-“I cut my hair at a small salon,” one member wrote, “so, now I have a bang.
+Other members get creative with their haircuts to help hide psoriasis lesions.
+“I cut my hair at a small salon,” one member wrote, “so now I have a bang.
 It helps me to cover my scalp psoriasis that is now below my hairline.
 Sometimes, it is red, thick, and flaky, and no amount of makeup can hide it.”

 MyPsoriasisTeam is the social network for people with psoriasis and psoriatic arthritis and their loved ones.
 On MyPsoriasisTeam, members ask questions, offer advice and support, and share their experiences living with psoriasis.
 Hairstyling for psoriasis is one of the most frequently discussed topics.

 How do you style your hair with psoriasis?
-Share your tips with members in the comments below or by making a post on MyPsoriasisTeam.
+Share your tips with members in the comments below or by posting on your Activities page.